Association rule learning: Apriori algorithm

 Example: Assume that each row is a cancer sample with a certain combination of mutations labeled by a character in the alphabet.
 For example a row could have {a, c} which means it is affected by mutation 'a' and mutation 'c'.

 Now we will generate the frequent item set by counting the number of occurrences of each character.
 This is also known as finding the support values.
 Then we will prune the item set by picking a minimum support threshold.
 For this pass of the algorithm we will pick 3.

 Since all support values are three or above there is no pruning.
 The frequent item set is {a}, {b}, {c}, and {d}.
 After this we will repeat the process by counting pairs of mutations in the input set.

-Now we will make our minimum support value 4 so only {a, d} and {c, d} will remain after pruning.
+Now we will make our minimum support value 4 so only {a, d} will remain after pruning.
 Now we will use the frequent item set to make combinations of triplets.
 We will then repeat the process by counting occurrences of triplets of mutations in the input set.

 Since we only have one item the next set of combinations of quadruplets is empty so the algorithm will stop.